 Make sure to use the footbridge when crossing Baptism Creek to access the Pines Trail.
 Do not walk over the frozen creek.

 From here, follow the ungroomed Pines Trail until it reaches the east end of Pickerel Lake.
 At the end of the trail, you will be rewarded by an old growth stand of Red Pine trees and a fine spot for lunch with a spectacular view of Pickerel Lake, one of the largest lakes in Quetico.

 To return, retrace your steps back to the campground on the freshly packed snowshoe track that you made for yourself!

 The trip to Pickerel Lake and back by snowshoe is approximately 15 km and takes about six hours to complete.

 Bring lots of high energy snacks and liquids to stay hydrated, and dress in adequate layers so you can stay warm while stopped and cool while exerting yourself on the trail (here are some other essentials you might want in your pack).

-This is a less demanding snowshoe adventure that takes you to a small frozen waterfall on the French River.
+Looking for a less demanding trail?
+Snowshoe to French Falls!
+This adventure takes you to a small frozen waterfall on the French River.